 Mountains always give everything to us and nature’s show is eternal.
 We just need to be a sincere audience, being thankful always.

-On our way back to Delhi, I smiled after realizing that- mountains to us, before everything it is and can be, will always be happiness.
+On our way back to Delhi, I smiled after realizing that- mountains to us, before everything it is and can be, will always be happy.

-Palakshi is a perpetual traveler.
+Palakshi is a perpetual traveller.
 She can be reached at “The Uneven Pathway“.
 If you liked this post, you can share this blog post with a friend!